andrewmcodes/andrewmcodes_gem/README.md

 ## Code of Conduct

-Everyone interacting in the Andrewmcodes project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/andrewmcodes/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in my project's codebases, issue trackers, chat rooms and mailing lists are expected to follow the [code of conduct](https://github.com/andrewmcodes/andrewmcodes_gem/blob/main/CODE_OF_CONDUCT.md).